#Article

 Get the Near Miss Reporting Form Template

-Step 5: Create an Action Plan
+Step 5: Creating an Action Plan to Mitigate Identified Risks

 Your risk management action plan will outline steps to address each hazard, reduce its likelihood, and its impact, and respond if it occurs.